 We get it.
 Your Instagram feed is a scary thing.
-You approach it like an artist staring at a white canvas, or a writer taking on the blank page.
+You approach it like an artist staring at a white canvas or a writer taking on a blank page.
 You know that every snap and every hashtag will be scrutinized and judged.
 You simply don’t know where to start.

 All the while, your timeline fills up with hundreds, thousands even, of your friends’ amazing holiday snaps.
 Beautiful beaches, stunning cityscapes, and scrumptious-looking lunchtime morsels plague your nightmares.
 Not to mention those bikini selfies.
 Ergh.

 This isn’t cool.
 It’s time to fight back.
 Today is your day.
 And London is the perfect place to get your revenge.
 With some of the most recognizable landscapes and stunning architecture the world has to offer, this is the place to make your stand.
 We’re here to help.